Spanish–Taíno War of San Juan–Borikén: Derivative reinterpretations

 Another Spanish author, Juan de Castellanos, offers a romanticized version of the events, where both Ponce de León and Agüeybana II rallied their troops and portrays the Spaniards as heroes and the Taínos as villains in traditional dramatic format.
 This author, however, places Agüeybana II in the main battle and claims that an ambush by Ponce de León was responsible for the success.
-Castellanos raised the amount of Taínos present to 15,000 and grants Juan González a role in spying the enemy.
+Castellanos raised the amount of Taínos present to 15,000 and granted Juan González a role in spying on the enemy.
 The author also recycles the figure of Juan de León, claiming that he was the one responsible with killing the mysterious cacique, which he identifies as Agüeybana II himself citing the reaction of the Taínos to his death.
 Castellanos concludes his account here, depicting Ponce de León as issuing an order not to pursue the retreating natives and claiming that this was the end of the war, omitting subsequent battles.

 Francisco López de Gómara introduced the idea of an alliance between Taíno and Caribs in his Historia General de las Indias.
 The first royal historian tasked with gathering the history of the colony was Antonio de Herrera y Tordesillas, more than a century after the conflict.
 However, his own account is based on both Oviedo's estimates or locations (placing the battle at Yahueca) and Castellanos' narrative, giving widespread distribution and acceptance to the romanticized accounts of the events.
 In 1788, Fray Íñigo Abbad y Lasierra published the first revision of his History of Puerto Rico.
 However, the local distribution of this work suffered both political and intellectual hindrances, with a heavily edited third revision finally reaching the local historians during the late 19th century.
 Like his predecessor, Abbad y Lasierra depended heavily on the accounts of Oviedo, Castellanos and Herrera, repeating the claim that Juan de León had killed Agüeybana during a final battle.